-The objective of this study consists in the economic and environmental comparison of two logistic systems for refrigerated transport service for small and medium volumes.
-In particular the comparison involves: (1) a traditional refrigerated transport, which consists in a vehicle aftermarket equipped with a refrigeration system belt-driven from the vehicle engine with diesel as the fuel source, and (2) a novel solution characterized by the use of portable refrigerated units.
+The objective of this study consists of the economic and environmental comparison of two logistic systems for refrigerated transport services for small and medium volumes.
+The comparison involves (1) a traditional refrigerated transport, which consists of a vehicle aftermarket equipped with a refrigeration system belt-driven from the vehicle engine with diesel as the fuel source, and (2) a novel solution characterized using portable refrigerated units.

-In the following, the relevant elements related to traditional and novel refrigeration system are presented.
-Then, a description of the methodology and models used for the economic and environmental comparison is defined, also detailing configuration parameters and performance.
-Finally, results of the comparison are presented for the considered scenarios.
+In the following, the relevant elements related to traditional and novel refrigeration systems are presented.
+Then, a description of the methodology and models used for the economic and environmental comparison is defined, detailing configuration parameters and performance.
+Finally, the results of the comparison are presented for the considered scenarios.